Learning without training: The implicit dynamics of in-context learning

 Applications and Implications

-• Flexible AI systems that can adapt without retraining
+• Flexible multi-task systems that can switch between capabilities on demand

 Limitations and Future Work